 Think about how you can ease some of the pressure.
 Perhaps that’s through virtual classrooms and education for children while parents work from home.
 Or maybe you need to reinvent your childcare center to offer after-school tutoring and services for older children.
 You might even use iCare’s Virtual Classroom to teach lessons to school-aged children to reduce the burden on parents.

-Today’s childcare and education marketplace are in desperate need of innovation and creative thinking.
+Today’s childcare management and education marketplace are in desperate need of innovation and creative thinking.
 No one knows for sure how long the pandemic will last and what things will look like after it passes.
 But some changes to remote work and remote learning might stick around long after the coronavirus does.
 How you position yourself now will affect your long-term strength and sustainability.

 Stay in close touch with parents even during closures